ajalt/clikt/docs/advanced.md

 - If a `\` occurs at the end of a line, the next line is trimmed of leading whitespace and the two lines are concatenated.

-## Testing your Clikt CLI

-[`CliktCommand.main`][main] calls `exitProcess` when invalid values are provided on the command line.
-In unit tests, you should instead call [`CliktCommand.parse`][parse], which throws exceptions with error details rather than printing the details and exiting the process.
-See the documentation on [exceptions](exceptions.md) for more information.

-If your command uses environment variables, you can set a [function on the context][override-envvar] that returns test values.

 ## Custom exit status codes

 Clikt will normally exit your program with a status code of 0 for a normal execution, or 1 if